Synergistic signatures of group mechanisms in higher-order systems: Higher-order dynamical models

-The second discrete dynamical model that we consider is the simplicial model of social contagion~\cite{iacopini2019simplicial}.
-Following the SIS framework~\cite{pastor2015epidemic}, we associate with each of the $N$ nodes of a simplicial complex $\mathcal{K}$ a binary random variable $x_i(t)\in \{0,1\}$.
-At each time step we divide the population of individuals into two classes of susceptible (S) and infectious (I) nodes, corresponding, respectively, to the values 0 and 1 of the state variables $x_i(t)$.
-At the initial time step $t_0$, a finite fraction of infected agents $\rho_0 = \sum_i x_i(t_0)/N$ is placed in the population.
-At each time step, each susceptible agent ($x_i(t)=0$) becomes infected with a probability $\beta_{\ell}$ if it belongs to a $\ell$-simplex where all other $\ell$ nodes are infected.
-Infected agents recover independently with probability $\mu$.
-As is customary, we introduce the rescaled infectivity parameter of order $\ell$: $\lambda_{\ell} = \beta_{\ell} \langle k_{\ell}\rangle / \mu$, where $k_{\ell}$ is the generalized degree of order $\ell$.
+The simplicial contagion model~\cite{iacopini2019simplicial} is a dynamical model that describes social contagion processes such as opinion formation or the adoption of novelties, where complex mechanisms of influence and reinforcement are at work.
+The model is defined on a simplicial complex $\mathcal{K}$ with $N$ nodes.
+In this model, the standard susceptible-infected-susceptible (SIS) compartmental model for contagion processes~\cite{vespignani2012modelling} is extended to account for group interactions.
+Following the SIS framework~\cite{pastor2015epidemic}, to each node of a simplicial complex $\mathcal{K}$ we associate a binary random variable $x_i(t)\in \{0,1\}$ such that at each time step we divide the population of individuals into two classes of susceptible (S) and infectious (I) nodes, corresponding respectively to the values 0 and 1 of the state variables $x_i(t)$.
+At the initial time step a finite fraction of infected agents $\rho_0$ is placed in the population.
+At each time step, each susceptible agent ($x_i(t)=0$) becomes infected with a probability $\beta_{\ell}$ if it belongs to a $\ell$-simplex where all the other $\ell$ nodes are infected.
+The infected agents recover independently with probability $\mu$.
+The order parameter of this model is the density of infected agents at time $t$, given by:

-For computational feasibility, in the following, we limit ourselves to group mechanisms (interactions) and interdependencies of up to three nodes, that is, $\ell_{\text{max}} = 2$.
-Unless stated otherwise, the results shown are obtained in a random simplicial complex with $N=200$ nodes and average degrees $\langle k_1 \rangle = 20$, $\langle k_2 \rangle = 6$.
-The Ising model was simulated for $3\times10^4$ time steps, and the contagion model for $10^4$ time steps.
-Other parameters were set to $T=1$ (Ising) and $\mu = 0.8$ and $\rho_0=0.3$ (social contagion).